University of Pittsburgh Faculty Development Fellowship

 Fellows meet four days a week in the summer for an intensive Summer Seminar Series and six weekends (Friday and Saturday) throughout the year.
 They develop individualized skills in the five curriculum domains in consultation with faculty.
 Fellows train collaboratively with pharmacy residents and geriatric fellows.
 There are many opportunities and tracks that the fellows can participate in including:

-• One Year Fellowship: Includes the basic curriculum and the option of taking selected courses at the Graduate School of Public Health, the Schools of the Health Sciences, or the School of Education.
+- One Year Fellowship: The one-year fellowship includes the basic curriculum and the option of taking selected courses at the University of Pittsburgh Graduate School of Public Health (GSPH) or the University of Pittsburgh Institute for Clinical Research Education (ICRE).

-• Fellows may obtain a Master of Public Health (MPH), Master of Science in Medical Education (MS) or Master of Science in Clinical (MS).
-Tuition assistance is available.
+- Fellows may obtain a Master of Public Health (MPH), Master of Science in Medical Education (MS) or Master of Science in Clinical Research (MS).
+These degree options are fully funded by the fellowship.

 Applicants must be a board-certified graduate of an approved family medicine residency program or have comparable clinical experience and an interest in part-time or full-time teaching in family medicine.